HLTech/pact-gen-ts/README.md

 }
 ```

+#### `@pact-description`

-`@pact-description` - sets description, if not provided, description is set using name of the function / variable / property.
+Sets description, if not provided, description is set using name of the function / variable / property.

 ```ts
 /**